 Whatever your reasons for deciding to rent out your property, some planning and preparation need to go into your home — not to mention your new role as a landlord — before you can start advertising it to the world.
-The first decision to make is determining if you want this to be a long-term rental, as in asking for year-long leases from tenants, or a short-term rental, such as listing your property on Airbnb or VRBO.
-This guide will walk you through:
+The first decision to make before renting your home is determining if you want this to be a long-term rental, as in asking for year-long leases from tenants, or a short-term rental, such as listing your property on Airbnb or VRBO.
+This guide for how to rent your house will walk you through:

 - Setting up your house as a short-term or long-term rental

 - How to find out how much to rent your house for

 - Putting on your landlord hat